floyo logo

 What is Kling 3.0 Standard Motion Control good for?

-The tradeoff versus Pro: Standard is softer.
+The tradeoff versus Pro.
+Standard is softer.
 Fast or overlapping movements are more prone to hand and face morphing.
 Textures lose sharpness in high-motion sequences.
 If you're delivering a polished hero shot, Standard is for blocking and approvals.
 Pro is for the final output.

 Read more